Skip to main content

 I can understand all of the rave reviews for this book after experiencing a Christmas in Lethersby.
 Getting to meet Ellie and Mark, I can't help but fall in love with their quiet demeanors and faithful devotion to the Lord.
 Factor in the academic elements of Ellie working to complete her dissertation and it's a researcher's dream to step into these pages.
 I truly love that Ellie's thoughts reflect so many of my own as she leans on God to work past her inhibitions.
 Her natural reticence and fear of rejection takes quite the journey, but it is satisfactorily worthwhile to see how everything unfolds.

 Incorporating meaningful references from the Bible, this book reads as if moving through a topical study on everything from perfect love casting out fear to abiding in Christ.
 It's a devotional pilgrimage as Ellie discovers who God has created her to be and how she can fully step into her calling to serve Him.
-Readers seeking clearly Christian content in their books will find Christmas at the Castle Library to be a story that is wholly inseparable from its ultimate message of hope and new life in the Gospel, making it one of the most wonderous reads of the Christmas season.
+Readers seeking clearly Christian content in their books will find Christmas in the Castle Library to be a story that is wholly inseparable from its ultimate message of hope and new life in the Gospel, making it one of the most wonderous reads of the Christmas season.

 Book Summary